-With the keyword MaxFrame the number of values m in the autocorrelation function $(t = [0, t_1, t_2,, t_m])$ can be set.
-The default value is half of the total number of frames n read from the trajectory.
+With the keywords MaxCorrelationTime (in fs) or MaxFrame the number of values m in the autocorrelation function ($t = [0, t_1, t_2, ..., t_m]$) can be set.
+When both are set, MaxCorrelationTime takes precedent.
+In most cases the default value is half of the total number of frames n read from the trajectory.
+Only when the selected Property is 'PressureTensor', 'Viscosity' or 'ViscosityFromBinLog', the default is 10% of the trajectory.